Product Video Tips

 9b) Splinting Demo 2 SAM Dynorex Acti-splint

+Watching these videos are meant to help untrained bystanders feel more confident in jumping in to help.
+They are not a substitute for real hands-on training.
 If you need futher information about how to use our products, do not hesitate to contact our office at 888-223-1783, and we'll try to help.
-While we encourage bystanders to step in when possible when seconds count, we highly recommend taking a course to be fully trained in CPR and bleeding control.
+While we encourage bystanders to step in when possible when seconds count, we highly recommend taking a live course to be fully trained in CPR and bleeding control.
 You got this!